Community of Common Destiny

 Community of common destiny for mankind, officially translated as community with a shared future for mankind or human community with a shared future, is a political slogan used by the Chinese Communist Party (CCP) to describe a stated foreign-policy goal of the People's Republic of China.
-The phrase was first used by former CCP General Secretary Hu Jintao and has been frequently cited by current General Secretary Xi Jinping.
+The phrase was first used by former CCP general secretary Hu Jintao and has been frequently cited by current CCP general secretary Xi Jinping.
 As the term's usage in English has increased, "shared future" has become more frequently used than "common destiny," as the latter arguably implies a predetermined path.
-The phrase was included in the CCP Constitution in 1997, and the preamble of the Constitution of the People's Republic of China when the Constitution was amended in 2018.
+The phrase was included in the CCP constitution in 1997, and the preamble of the state constitution when it was amended in 2018.

 Usage by the CCP

 The CCP has used this slogan to express its aim of creating a “new framework” of international relations which would promote and improve global governance.
 Some Chinese analysts have hailed the expression as the first major amendment of China's foreign policy in more than four decades, shifting from being nation-oriented to focusing on the whole of humankind.
 By 2023, the Community of Shared Future for Mankind had become China's most important foreign policy formulation in the Xi Jinping era.
 As part of its effort to develop the Chinese Dream, China seeks to use to Community of Shared Future for Mankind as a mechanism to expand its network of foreign relationships.

 Chinese government officials have sought international recognition for the slogan and have argued that China will adhere to a peaceful development policy and has no intention to change the international order.
 Government officials, especially diplomats, use the phrase to create a sense of a mission that is beneficial to other countries and not just China itself.